bnediction/scBoolSeq/README.md

 NOTE on TSV/CSV file specs:
 * If '.csv', the file is assumed to use the standard separator for columns ','.
-* The index is assumed to be the first column.
+* The index (gene or sample identifiers) is assumed to be the first column.
+* The scBoolSeq is designed with consistency in mind.
+  The `output` (binarized or synthetic expression frame) will have the same disposition (genes x observations | observations x genes) as the `input`.
+  If a `reference` is specified, its disposition must match the `input`'s.

 scBoolSeq: bulk and single-cell RNA-Seq data binarization and synthetic generation from Boolean dynamics.